Spot!: Live performances

 To promote the song, Zico and Jennie filmed a short-form dance challenge video together that was released on their social media platforms.
 On April 26, Zico made his debut televised performance of "Spot!", which was pre-recorded before the single's release as a part of his first episode hosting the South Korean late-night music talk show The Seasons: Zico's Artist.
 He performed the song at various South Korean university festivals throughout May, including the Soonchunhyang University festival "2024 Phoenixia" on the 8th and "Akarakareul Onnuri with Alumni" hosted by the Yonsei University Alumni Association and Cheerleading Squad on May 26.
 He also performed at the Hip Hop Playa Festival 2024 at Nanji Hangang Park on May 4, Waterbomb Seoul 2024 on July 5, and the 2024 Beer Rock Music Festival in Kaohsiung, Taiwan on July 7.

 On November 24, 2024, Jennie made a surprise appearance for an encore performance of the song with Zico right after he performed it solo at the second day of his Zico Live: Join The Parade concert at Olympic Hall in Songpa District, Seoul.
 This marked the first time both artists performed the song live together.
+On November 29, Zico performed "Artist" and "Spot!" at the 45th Blue Dragon Film Awards.